Interview: Josy Joseph on how the government’s abuse of security agencies could ‘destroy India’

 In Feast of Vultures, as you noticed, it was an attempt at looking at the rise of intermediaries.
 My argument was that everything in this country is on sale, from a birth certificate to a government.

 In this book, I am trying to make an argument that, unlike most other failed democracies, or our neighbourhood countries, India has developed a very unique deep state.
-Deep state usually means the secret parts of the state machinery, which is trying to support the existing political leadership.
+Deep state usually means the secret parts of the state machinery, which are at work trying to subvert existing governance structures.

 In this country, while we have kept the military under civilian check, the political executive has encouraged and created a deep state which is at their service, to subvert democracy.
 So the policeman on the road is usually a goonda.
 The Central Bureau of Investigation, Enforcement Directorate, Income Tax department, etc, are usually in pursuit of silencing the government critics or intimidating them.